Cyber Criminals Thrive as the Pandemic Torments Healthcare

 Despite controversies associated with surveillance technology, public health officials around the world are using contact tracing in attempt to flatten the curve.
 Issues around the security of contact data, and the governance of personal information in a public health crisis, have not been adequately addressed.
 How can we balance between society’s needs for safe containment of contagion, and the personal right to privacy and data security?

 Frank Ricotta, the CEO of BurstIQ, is on the cutting edge of the distributed ledger technology focusing on managing sensitive data in the health sector.
 “We are 100% focused on the health space particularly around health data.
-We felt there is this whole new economy emerging around health particularly around a person and all these smart devices and AI and precision medicine” he shared in a recent webinar hosted by University of Oxford’s new Oxford Cyber Futures programme.
+We felt there is this whole new economy emerging around health particularly around a person and all these smart devices and AI and precision medicine” he shared in a recent webinar hosted by University of Oxford’s new Oxford Cyber Security for Business Leaders programme.

 New permutations of ethical and epidemiological challenges are arising.
 For example, Ricotta mentioned the issuance of the so-called “Immunity Pass”, given to those who have recovered from COVID-19 and theoretically are resistant to reinfection.
 It’s a solution now advocated by Governments and generating possible uptake by major airlines, but one whose science remains to be proven at scale.

 “Health data is still the most valuable data on the planet” Frank Ricotta, CEO of BurstIQ states, “I'd like to say that we [BurstIQ] build immutable health profiles of people, places and things and encourage transactions between them all using the power of blockchain”

 “Cyber security is a constant threat...health tech companies...must implement change quickly” Caroline Hargrove, CTO Babylon Health